eclipse-openj9/openj9-omr/doc/compiler/ProblemDetermination.md

     or complex program;
   * the VM crashes, resulting in a core file and/or crash report.

-This document discusses troubleshooting methods with which you could try to determine whether the compiler is faulty, and which part of the compiler caused a problem.
+This document discusses troubleshooting procedures as well as some of the tools available to you with which you could try to determine whether the compiler is faulty, as well as identifying the faulty component.

 #  Invocation

-The most common usecase of Testarossa is in JIT compilation where it is typically invoked by the VM automatically; the run-time behaviour of the JIT can only be controlled via options passed through VM command line or, in some cases, environment variables.
+The most common use case of Testarossa is in JIT compilation where it is typically invoked by the VM automatically; the run-time behaviour of the JIT can only be controlled via options passed through VM command line or, in some cases, environment variables.